 For the most up to date information on COVID-19 please visit the Department of Health website.
 Learn more about how the AIHW is assisting the COVID-19 response and how our other work is affected.
 Our Covid-19 related resources page includes a list of some existing resources which may be useful when researching issues related to COVID-19.

-Australia enjoys one of the highest life expectancies in the world—82.5 years in 2015 for males and females at birth combined—and ranks sixth out of 35 countries among Organisation for Economic Co-operation and Development countries on this measure.
+Australia enjoys one of the highest life expectancies in the world—82.8 years in 2018 for males and females at birth combined—and ranks seventh out of 37 countries among Organisation for Economic Co-operation and Development countries on this measure.
 Despite this, not all Australians fare equally well in terms of their health and longevity; for example, people living in rural and remote areas tend to have lower life expectancy and higher rates of disease and injury than people living in Major cities, and there are significant health disparities between Indigenous and non-Indigenous Australians.

 Life expectancy is related to the average age at death within a population and is inversely related to the population death rates at that time; that is, the lower the death rates the greater the life expectancy.
 High life expectancy is often associated with low infant and child death rates, and access to high quality health care.